Gum disease causes uncomfortable and embarrassing symptoms such as bleeding, inflammation, and bad breath. It also affects your oral health.

 Importance of Regular Checkups

-While brushing twice daily and flossing once per day are both important to maintaining periodontal helathy, six-month checkups and dental cleanings are equally necessary.
+While brushing twice daily and flossing once per day are both important to maintaining periodontal health, six-month checkups and dental cleanings at our Staten Island office are equally necessary.
 During regular checkups, we can monitor for signs of gum disease.
 In doing so, we can typically catch the disease in its earliest stage—gingivitis—when it is most treatable and manageable.
 As gum disease advances, more intensive treatments are necessary to restore gum health.
 Attending your regular checkups can help avoid these lengthier and costlier procedures.

 Neglecting your periodontal health can have serious consequences for your smile, as well as your overall health.